shumao469/stroke/tools/dbs-pointnetpp/README.md

-# PointNet++ for Personalized Deep Brain Stimulation (DBS) Efficacy Prediction; you can see the developed sofeware via https://xsm-dbs-pointnet.streamlit.app/
+# PointNet++ for Personalized Deep Brain Stimulation (DBS) Efficacy Prediction; you can assess the developed sofeware via https://xsm-dbs-pointnet.streamlit.app/

 Official PyTorch implementation of a **PointNet++-based 3D point-cloud framework** for **personalized DBS efficacy prediction** in Parkinson’s disease (PD).